SarthakJain26/load-test/README.md

 ### Prerequisites

-- Go 1.24+
+- Go 1.22+
+- MongoDB 4.4+
 - Python 3.11+ (for Locust)
-- Docker (optional, for containerized Locust)
+- Docker (optional, for containerized Locust and MongoDB)

 ### 1. Install Dependencies